-Many singers would like to learn How to sing from diaphragm.
-The diaphragm is basically the muscle below people’s lungs and slightly above the stomach responsible for controlling inhalation and exhalation of breath.
+Many singers would like to learn how to sing from the diaphragm.
+The diaphragm is basically the muscle below the human lungs and slightly above the stomach responsible for controlling inhalation and exhalation of breath.
 Most people have heard singers being advised to breathe using their diaphragm every time they sing.

-In case you have been involved in singing for a considerable amount of time; I’m sure you have come across certain methods of how to sing from diaphragm.
+In case you have been involved in singing for a considerable amount of time; I’m sure you have come across specific methods of how to sing from the diaphragm.
 However, what exactly does this entail?
-What is a diaphragm and what is its use?
-Let us first consider what themeaning of the word diaphragm and its connection to singing.
+What is a diaphragm, and what is its use?
+Let us first consider the meaning of the word diaphragm and its connection to singing.

 Table of Contents